H.R. 4624: Muhammad Ali American Boxing Revival Act of 2026

 Older fighters get extra annual screening

-Boxers age 40 or older would need a yearly supplemental physical that includes a metabolic panel and urinalysis, plus a chest X-ray at least once every 6 years.
+Boxers age 40 and older would need a yearly supplemental physical that includes a comprehensive metabolic panel and urinalysis, plus a chest X-ray at least once every 6 years.

 3